The Dinner Game: Background

 The play on which the film is based premiered on 18 September 1993 at the Théâtre des Variétés, Paris, with a cast including Jacques Villeret as François Pignon, Claude Brasseur as Pierre Brochant, Michel Robbe as Juste Leblanc and Gérard Hernandez as Lucien Cheval, and directed by Pierre Mondy; it was revived the following season before touring to Bayonne, Liege and Marseille.
 The play continues to be revived.

 As the plans of the hitman in Veber's earlier L'Emmerdeur were continually thrown off course by a well-meaning idiot, in Le Dîner de cons, the same relationship occurs, with "Thierry Lhermitte's supercilious publisher having his well-ordered life dismantled by the disastrously eager-to-please Jacques Villeret".
 Le Dîner de cons ran for over 900 performances on the Parisian stage before being made into a film, so "not surprisingly the pacing and mechanics of the comedy run with dovetailed precision".

 With over 9 million tickets sold at the box office, Le Dîner de cons was the second most popular film in France in 1998, after Titanic.

 The character name "François Pignon" occurs in several films of Francis Veber.
-Previously in L'Emmerdeur of 1973 Jacques Brel's character has the same name, as does Pierre Richard's role in Les Compères and Les Fugitifs; later Daniel Auteuil in Le Placard, Gad Elmaleh in La Doublure and Patrick Timsit in the 2008 re-make of L'Emmerdeur are François Pignon.
+Previously in L'Emmerdeur of 1973 Jacques Brel's character has the same name, as does Pierre Richard's role in Les Compères and Les Fugitifs; later Daniel Auteuil in Le Placard, Gad Elmaleh in La Doublure and Patrick Timsit in the 2008 re-make of L'Emmerdeur are all called François Pignon.

-Besides Cosma's score the film uses the 1961 song "Le temps ne fait rien à l'affaire" by Georges Brassens.
+Besides Cosma's score, the film uses the 1961 song "Le temps ne fait rien à l'affaire" by Georges Brassens.